pattern-finder/frontend/README.md

 To run the dev version, go to root of project and run `docker-compose up`.
 It will start a stack (database, minio...) based on the Dockerfile.dev, which is prepared to run NestJs with JIT and the watcher up.

-Other programs from the stack (frontend...) will be added as images to pull from the registry, so you will have the latest release to work with
+Other programs from the stack (api...) will be added as images to pull from the registry, so you will have the latest release to work with

 ## Prod
 To run the production version, run docker-compose.prod.yml or paste it in the  configuration of Portainer.